userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/02.adding-sprunje/docs.md

 We will use a Sprunje to sort, paginate and filter data after adding ufTable later on in this tutorial.

 Sprinkle Sprunje classes are stored inside the `src/Sprunje` directory.
-Create a new file in the directory called `PastriesSprunje.php`.
+Create a new file in the directory called `PastrySprunje.php`.

 `app/sprinkles/pastries/src/Sprunje/PastriesSprunje.php`
 ```php